COVID Trace: Helping Reduce the Spread of COVID-19 in Today's New Normal

 Throughout the whole process, my team members and I took on an agile approach contributing and offering feedback.

-My roles included participating in user research, taking lead on the information architecture, executing the UI Design, and completing the final clickable prototype.
+My roles included assisting the user research, taking lead on developing the app blueprint, executing the UI Design, and building the final clickable prototype.

-As a team, we based our design decisions on the following articles which focused on users' pain points, concerns about the technology with COVID, and privacy laws.
+Our design decisions were based on the following articles which focused on users' pain points, concerns about the technology with COVID, and privacy laws.

 There were three key insights to consider in order to create a safe and effective solution that can restore the users faith in returning to their new normal.